Interactive Chair for the Seattle Sound Transit Link Light Rail

 Our initial idea for this project was to create a surround sound musical experience to help passengers connect with each other while riding the Link light rail.
 However, in our participant research which we conducted through a Google survey, we found that the most common emotion felt during bus rides is 'reflective'.

-RESPONSE: We wanted to honor the spirit of contemplation with this understated and unintrusive experience.
+We wanted to honor the spirit of contemplation with this understated and unintrusive experience.
 The color of the chair is a plain white, and the shape allows for privacy by shielding the user and creating a solitary space for reflection.

-INSIGHT: Seattle Link riders want to have control over their auditory experiences.
+Seattle Link riders want to have control over their auditory experiences.

 Participants wanted to be able to stop or change the music if they didn't like it.
+Therefore, we implemented a knock system to change or stop the music.

-RESPONSE: When someone sits on the chair, instrumental music starts playing.
+When someone sits on the chair, instrumental music starts playing.
 The music can be changed with one knock, and stopped with two knocks.

 We printed a sticker with a 'knock here' label to help guide the users into exploration and discovery.

-Sasha Noerdin and I created the chair prototype using a wooden frame draped with fabric.
+My partner Sasha Noerdin and I created the chair prototype using a wooden frame draped with fabric.
 We added a motion sensor, two microphones, and a speaker to an Arduino in order to creating a working prototype.
 Through this project, we learned how to use a miter saw, how to solder, how to code an Arduino, and how to sew.

 Made for Design 325: Physical Computing